Sorting by

 The Saint John Paul II Parish Leadership Award

-For a parish level ministry leader or team who:
+For a parish-level ministry leader or team that:

 • Inspires parishioners to mobilize outreach beyond the doors of the Church by developing authentic welcome and promoting acompañamiento